warren-bank/mirror-XMail-mail-server/docs/Readme.txt

      "username"[TAB]"password"[NEWLINE]

-    This file contains the accounts that are enable to remote administer XMail.
+    This file contains the accounts that are enabled to remote administer XMail.
 The password is encrypted with the 'XMCrypt' program supplied with the source distro.

-    'REMEMBER THAT THIS HOLDS ADMIN ACCOUNTS, SO PLEASE CHOOSE COMPLEX USERNAMES AND PASSWORDS AND USE CTRL.IPMAP.TAB TO RESTRICT IP ACCESS!
+    'REMEMBER THAT THIS FILE HOLDS ADMIN ACCOUNTS, SO PLEASE CHOOSE COMPLEX USERNAMES AND PASSWORDS AND USE CTRL.IPMAP.TAB TO RESTRICT IP ACCESS!
     REMEMBER TO REMOVE THE EXAMPLE ACCOUNT FROM THIS FILE!'